Skip to main content

 List A

-The documents we can accept for a person who has a permanent right to work in the UK
+These are the documents accepted for someone who has a permanent right to work in the UK:

 • A passport showing the holder, or a person named in the passport as the child of the holder, is a British citizen or a citizen of the UK and Colonies having the right of abode in the UK.